 If you have a strong family history of heart disease, or have developed symptoms that worry you, talk to your doctor.
 If you still need reassurance, Spencer Private Hospitals offer a variety of nurse run health screening appointments, or you can book in to see Dr James Rosengarten.
 Click here to view his profile, or book via telephone on 01227 250324, or via email or online booking.

 Getting in Contact / Make Your Appointment

-If you would like to get started with booking an appointment or if you would like to ask us a question about the health screening, you may do so by visiting our Contact Us page.
+If you would like to get started with booking an appointment or if you would like to ask us a question about the health screening, you may do so by Visiting our Contact Us page.
 There you’ll find phone numbers, hospital addresses and a contact form.
 Alternatively, there is a contact form found at the bottom of the page.